qlawmarq/resume/MasakiYoshiiwa_Resume.md

 - To help clients digitalization and increase their productivity, developed multiple web/mobile app and their api and their infrastructure and CI/CD Workflow.
 - Development is mainly from scratch, starting with DB design and UI design, then development.
 - Application technologies (mainly used)
-  - React
+  - TypeScript, React (Next.js), React Native (Expo)
-  - TypeScript
-  - Python
+  - FastAPI, Python
-  - FastAPI
-  - Google Cloud
+  - Google Cloud, Cloud Run, GKE
+  - Docker, Kubernetes
+  - GitHub Actions for CI/CD
 - Some examples are described below.

 #### Development of web application platform for [ACL group](https://affordablecarloans.com.au/)

 - To help digitization, consulted with the client, developed multiple web applications and their API from scratch, and maintained.
-  - Developed loan application management platform for financial brokers (their clients).
+  - Developed loan application platform for financial brokers (their clients), and application management platform for client.
 - Setup the application infrastructures with Google Kubernetes Engine (GKE), also setup CI/CD Workflow for automated deployment.
 - Application technologies
-  - Python
+  - FastAPI, Python
-  - TypeScript
-  - FastAPI
-  - React (Next.js)
+  - React (Next.js), TypeScript
-  - Google Cloud
+  - Google Cloud, GKE
   - Docker
   - Kubernetes